nikosubra/emptybucket-portable/README.md

    - Loads `state.json` (if exists) to skip previously deleted objects

 3. **Producer**
+   - If versioning is enabled:
-   - Streams S3 object versions and delete markers directly into batches
+     - Streams object versions and delete markers into batches
+   - If versioning is disabled:
+     - Uses `ListObjectsV2` to collect all objects
-   - Skips previously processed versions via `state.json`
+   - Skips already-processed entries via `state.json`

 4. **Batch Deletion**
    - Deletes in parallel using a producer–consumer model